 Plant diseases thrive based on five factors: Plant genetics (e.g., is the plant resistant to the disease?); management practices (e.g., shade, pruning, and plant nutrition; chemical control (e.g., fungicides and pesticides, including those permissible under organic certifications); the environment; and the disease itself, which can evolve over time—and it has been widely reported that coffee leaf rust may be evolving new races.

 The Central American rust epidemic uncovered dire inefficiencies in dis¬ease monitoring and farm-level resources for coping with disease.
 World Coffee Research is focusing on applied research around plant genetics and farm management, including the need to provide farmers with better guidance on how to use chemical controls.
-WCR has initiated multiple applied research projects to address rust through the Global Development Alliance.
+With funding support from a USAID Global Development Alliance, WCR initiated multiple applied research projects to address rust in 2014, which continue to expand.